jmbott/test-repo/Docs/ZigBee.md

 * To check the edited values use the commands without parameters.
 * Remember to save before disconnecting.

+## Updateing XBee Firmware

+Before you can connect your XBee radios you have to update the firmware appropriately.

+Unfortunately you have to use a seperate program to update the XBee firmware.
+This will allow you to conv=figure your device as a coordinator or a router.
+Fortunately it is now available for OSX.

+* Download and install X-CTU
+* Open the program and go to the Radio Configuration Tab
+* Add the device attached to the serial port, ex: usbserial*
+* Once the device is found select it and select update firmware.
+* Update to the latest firmware
+ * One device must be a coordinator and so on to form your mesh network
+* Once the update is complete you can exit the software.

 ## XBee I/O Features

 The XBee radios can be used alone or with an additional microcomputer.
 When used alone they have limited capabilities.
 They have no PWM outputs but have a few pins that can be used as digintal inputs, digital outputs, and analog inputs.